-Throughout my career I have been developing a neuro-cognitive approach to developmental disorders.
+You can have a look up my publications in various places including Google Scholar.
 My two favourite disorders are autism and dyslexia, because they are puzzling and endlessly fascinating and also because they promise to give us a glimpse of the hidden machinery of the mind.
-Using methods from experimental psychology I have been investigating a number of high-level cognitive processes to find out whether their failure might result in the core features of autism and dyslexia.
-My aim still is to discover the underlying cognitive causes of these disorders and to link them on the one hand to behaviour and on the other hand to the brain.
-A bigger aim is to make this research relevant to the education of people with developmental disorders and to contribute to a better quality of their everyday life by a better understanding of their problems.
+I have used methods from experimental psychology and neuropsychology.
+These helped me to investigate quite daringly, and often controversially, some very high-level cognitive processes, such as "Theory of Mind", "Drive for Central Coherence", "Phonological awareness".
+I tried to find out whether these processes contained clues to some of the core features of autism and dyslexia.
+My ambition was to discover the underlying cognitive causes of these disorders and to link them to behaviour on the one hand and to the brain on the other.
+I also tried to make my research relevant to understanding some of the daily struggles of individuals with developmental disorders and their families.
+It is very doubtful whether I got anywhere near these lofty goals.

-I have become increasingly interested in making neuroscience research relevant to education and learning throughout the life span.
+I am keen to make neuroscience research relevant to education and learning throughout the life span.
 With Sarah-Jayne Blakemore I wrote a book "The learning brain, Lessons for education", published 2005.
-In 2010-11 I chaired a Working Group for the Royal Society in their series Brainwaves: Neuroscience, Society and Policy.
-We had some fruitful discussions across the divide of neuroscientists, teachers, and policy makers.
-We found that it is crucial that a common language is developed to bridge laboratory based experiments and classroom practice.
-A web based forum would be a good step in this direction.
+In 2010-11 I chaired a Working Group on Neuroscience and education for the Royal Society in their series Brainwaves: Neuroscience, Society and Policy.
+We had some fruitful discussions across the divide of neuroscientists on one side and teachers and policy makers on the other.
+We found that a common language needs to be developed to bridge laboratory based experiments and classroom practice.
+A web-based forum might well offer a step in this direction.
 We have produced a report entitled "Neuroscience: implications for education and lifelong learning".
 Here is a printer friendly version, and a summary.
-For a full version go to the Royal Society Website.
+This was in July 2014.